Decryptic/BaccaratSimulator/README.md

 ![](https://github.com/Decryptic/BaccaratSimulator/blob/main/img/0baccaratPlaySetup.png)

-Playing a game looks like the image below, where the number of players are selected with a given balance, then each player can place on the outcome of the hand: either player, banker or tie.
+Playing a game looks like the image below, where the number of players are selected with a given balance, then each player can place a bet on the outcome of the hand: either player, banker or tie.
 Then a hand is dealt, and the players are either debited or credited.

 Sample hand 1: